wnsgur4322/CS-434/assignments/assignment_1/README.txt

 matplotlib version: 3.2.1 (or other version)

-3. How to compile question 1-1 ~ 1-2 part
+3. How to compile question 1-1 ~ 1-2 part file
 python3 q1_2.py housing_train.csv housing_test.csv

+# make sure to place the data files on the same directory with python file

+4. How to compile question 1-3 part file python3 q1_3.py housing_train.csv housing_test.csv

+# make sure to place the data files on the same directory with python file

+5. How to compile question 1-4 part file python3 q1_4.py housing_train.csv housing_test.csv

 # make sure to place the data files on the same directory with python file